 \subsection{Landau-Ginzburg model}

 Turning first to the LG Hamiltonian, we consider in the following both dissipative (model A) and conserved (model B) OP dynamics in the presence of simple linear and quadratic couplings (\ie, $\cor{K}_1=\cor{K}_2 = \mathbb{1}$).
-Many results for this model at the critical point (\ie, $\tau=0$) were reported in Ref.~\cite{gross_dynamics_2021}, so here we will focus on the case $\tau\neq 0$, for which the field acquires a finite correlation length $\xi=1/\sqrt{\tau}$.
+Since many results for this model at the critical point (\ie, $\tau=0$) have been reported in Ref.~\cite{gross_dynamics_2021}, we will focus here on the case $\tau\neq 0$, for which the field acquires a finite correlation length $\xi=1/\sqrt{\tau}$.